 - teaching good BALANCE means that our horses can comfortably and efficiently perform routine tasks on the ground and under saddle without feeling vulnerable.
 Being unbalanced makes the horse instinctively, a target for predators.
 By asking our horses to engage, collect, circle, flex and bend, alongside carrying a rider, we are prone to unbalancing them as these movements are products of training and somewhat unnatural when performed routinely and repetitively.

 - a large focus of equine training is to have our horses ENGAGED.
 For us this means both mentally and physically, training body and mind simultaneously.
 Relaxation, awareness and self-confidence, target the mind.
-Physically, core and hind end engagement are generally what we are referring to.
+Physically, positive postures, balance, alignment and hind end engagement are generally what we are referring to.

 - STRAIGHTNESS is linked to balance and often grossly underestimated or misunderstood.
 Horses are naturally asymmetrical so bear uneven amounts of weight on each limb and each section of the body.
 By teaching our horses to be straight we allow the freedom of energy and weight shifts through the body which creates fluidity and looseness and improves balance and body control.
 A crooked horse cannot engage or stretch, will hold tension and may become uncomfortable or sore through compensation in overloaded areas or muscles.

 - by enabling all of the above we make it possible for our horses to be RESPONSIVE.